kerrycobb/BioSeq/README.md

 # BioSeq
-A library for encoding IUPAC nucleic acid notation as 8 bit unsigned integers for efficient memory utilization and fast operations.
+A library for encoding IUPAC nucleic acid notation as 8 bit unsigned integers for efficient memory utilization and fast operations using bitwise operators.
 Allows parsing and writing of FASTA, FASTQ, SAM, and Phylip formats.

 8 bit unsigned integer representation of nucleotides based on http://ape-package.ird.fr/misc/BitLevelCodingScheme.html